compilation-course/compilation-course.github.io/lexical-and-syntax-analysis/7-slr.md

          ^ ^
 ~~~

-The table tells us that a reduction to $E$ on state 0, transition the automaton
+The table tells us that a reduction to $$E$$ on state 0, transition the automaton
 to state 2.

 ~~~